Absorbing-state phase transition in biased activated random walk: Introduction

-and we study its dependence on the other parameters.
-The 0-1 law and the monotonicity properties proved in \cite{Rolla} imply that if $\mu > \mu_c$, then ARW sustains activity \textit{almost surely}, provided that the initial particle distribution is distributed as a product of distributions that are stochastically increasing with $\mu$ (e.g. Poisson, Bernoulli).
+where $\mathbb{P}(\mbox{ARW is active} )$ is intended as a function of the parameter $\mu$.
+The 0-1 law and the monotonicity properties that have been proved in the seminal article by Rolla and Sidoravicius \cite{Rolla} imply that if $\mu > \mu_c$, then ARW sustains activity \textit{almost surely}.

-In several works an analytical estimation of such a transition point has been provided under different assumptions.
-In the special case of totally asymmetric jumps on the nearest neighbour, i. e. $p ( 1 ) = 1$ or $p ( -1 ) = 1$, it is known that $\mu_c = \frac{\lambda}{1 + \lambda}$ \cite{Hoffman}.
-In the case of one dimension and general jump distribution on nearest neighbours, it is known that $\frac{\lambda}{1 + \lambda} \leq \mu_c \leq 1$ \cite{Rolla}.
-It is not clear from these results whether the critical density depends on the jump distribution.
-The authors of \cite{Rolla} claim that their lower bound $\mu_c \geq \frac{\lambda}{1+\lambda}$ is sharp, as it should be contrasted with the totally asymmetric case $\mu_c = \frac{\lambda}{1 + \lambda}$.
-In this article, we show that such a lower bound is not sharp for any jump distribution, as we prove that the critical density (significantly) depends on the jump distribution.